Levi Pinfold

-Levi Pinfold is a British multi award-winning artist, writer and illustrator from Gloucestershire, England, who won the Kate Greenaway Medal in 2013 for his illustrations for the picture book Black Dog.
-He is also the illustrator for the final two books in the Harry Potter Illustrated Edition series.
+Levi Pinfold is a British artist, writer and illustrator from Gloucestershire, England, who won the Kate Greenaway Medal in 2013 for his illustrations for the picture book Black Dog.
+He is the illustrator for the final two books in the Harry Potter Illustrated Edition series.

 Personal life

-Levi Pinfold was born in the Forest of Dean.
+Pinfold was born in the Forest of Dean, Gloucestershire.
 He started drawing from a young age.

-Pinfold likes motorbikes, a lot of music, trees, and some cats.
-He currently lives in Brisbane, Australia with his girlfriend and Howard the lizard (i), (ii), and (iii).
+He currently lives in Australia on the Sunshine Coast, Queensland, with his photographer wife.
 He attempts to grow vegetables in his spare time.

 Career

-Since graduating from University of Falmouth in 2006, Pinfold has worked as a self employed illustrator.
+Since graduating from Falmouth University in 2006, Pinfold has worked as a self employed illustrator.

 Pinfold debuted in 2010 with the picture book The Django, inspired by jazz legend Django Reinhardt.
 This book earned him the Booktrust Best New Illustrators Award.

-Published by Templar in 2011, his second picture book Black Dog won the 2013 Kate Greenaway Medal.
+Published by Templar Books in 2011, his second picture book Black Dog won the 2013 Kate Greenaway Medal.

 In 2015, he illustrated Greenling, a picture book about a green baby creature suddenly appears on the Barleycorn family's farm in Australia.
 In 2016, he illustrated The Secret Horses of Briar Hill by Megan Shepherd.
 He also illustrated The Song from Somewhere Else by A. F. Harrold.
 In 2017, he designed the cover for Bloomsbury's 20th Anniversary Hogwarts House Edition of Harry Potter.
 In 2019, he illustrated The Dam by David Almond.
 From 2021 to 2024, he continued to illustrate many books for the authors Hannah Gold and A. F. Harrold.

-In March 2025, Bloomsbury announced Levi as the illustrator for the final two books in the Harry Potter Illustrated Editions series, continuing the beautifully visual storytelling started by Jim Kay.
+In March 2025, Bloomsbury announced Levi as the illustrator for the final two books in the Harry Potter Illustrated Editions series, continuing the visual storytelling started by Jim Kay.